 Director Edgar Ulmer’s most famous film was the sour-day, soggy-bottom 1945 noir Detour, but that film is also an apt description of Ulmer’s entire career.
-His films can all be found at the inflection point where a detour along the established path – a spontaneous search for a new route to the same American narrative of success – curdles into an endless circle of constant motion, a sense of incessant delay.
-His best films suggest that any and all detours to get us out of national, personal, and social crisis as nothing more than roads leading to nowhere.
+His films can all be found at the inflection point where a detour along the established path – a spontaneous search for a new route to the same American narrative of success – sours into an endless circle of constant motion, a sense of incessant delay.
+His best films suggest, as Noah Isenberg has argued, that any and all detours to get us out of national, personal, and social crisis are nothing more than roads leading to nowhere.

-This trance where life and death collide is the fate of Ulmer’s gloriously solemn 1934 Universal Horror film The Black Cat, most famous as a Poe adaptation and for housing the first on-screen commingling of Boris Karloff and Bela Lugosi.
-In the film, Hjalamer Poelzig (Boris Karloff) is a satanic priest who perpetrates a crime of gross mania and egotism when he not only betrays 10,000 soldiers but erects a monolithic, nightmarish manse over them as a totem to his own unflappable self-image.
+This limbo where life and death collide is the fate of Ulmer’s gloriously solemn 1934 Universal Horror film The Black Cat, most famous as a Poe adaptation and for housing the first on-screen commingling of Boris Karloff and Bela Lugosi.
+In the film, Hjalamer Poelzig (Boris Karloff) is a satanic priest who perpetrates a crime of gross mania when he not only betrays 10,000 soldiers but builds a monolithic manse over them as a totem to his own unflappable self-image.
 One of the few survivors of that massacre was Dr. Vitus Werdegast (Bela Lugosi), who served a 15 year prison sentence after in lieu of dying.
 Recently released only to find that Poelzig, in one final coup of evil, has stolen Werdegast’s family from him in the interim, the good doctor is infested with rage and a need for retribution.

 Lensed by John Mescall as a pile-up of expressionistic angles, Poelzig’s castle is a gigantic fortress that ultimately embodies his dominion over nothing but his own ego and Werdegast’s desire for vengeance.
 An emanation of his own ecstatic self-imprisonment, this hellish location boasts lines of geometry that seem estranged from one another and common sense alike, each a manifestation of Poelzig’s dislocated, sorrowful soul.
 He has fashioned a metallic mausoleum for himself without realizing it, entombing himself in his own fell misdeeds.
 He is the architect of a calamity that hovers over the film, a movie that accrues the feel of a pulpy fable of extended dolorousness.